Menu

 — Step 4.)
 You will submit your amateur radio license application and see that it has been initially accepted by our exam platform.

-— Step 9.)
+— Step 6.)
 When your exam time has come, you will receive an email with a subject that reads “It’s time for your exam!”
 That is where you will see the link to join us on Zoom.
 Again, please check your junk or spam folder, as it may not appear in your inbox.
 This email WILL HAVE YOUR ZOOM LINK!
 Should you not make it to your confirmed exam session, your fee will not be refunded!
 However, if you are not able to make it and notify us within 24 hours, we will reschedule you at no cost.
-We will need a date you’d like to test.
-If you are unable to provide us a date, your application will be withdrawn and you’ll have to reapply again.
-Another exam fee will be collected.
+If you don’t reschedule within 30 days you must register again and pay a new fee.

-— Step 13.)
+— Step 10.)
 Once in your exam breakout room, you will be given instructions on setting up your cameras, showing ID, scratch paper and calculator (as necessary).
 The Lead VE will cover our “rules of the road” and then your exam will begin.
+At this point, you will get the login link for your exam.

-— Step 14.)
+— Step 11.)
 After finishing your exam, it will be graded.
-If you fail and are close to passing, it will be up to the Lead VE to authorize a retest.
+If you fail and are close to passing, it will be up to the Lead VE to authorize a retest (with payment of an additional test fee).
 If a retest is not granted, you will have to register and test again at another time.
 If you passed, your results will be certified and your CSCE will be made available shortly thereafter.

 Please note if you have read this far and find yourself unable to fully comply with our instructions, please consider testing in-person.
-Remote testing is largely focused on those who are technologically capable and willing to follow clear instructions.
+While we are willing to assist with the setup process, we also have a duty to provide a timely testing environment for our other examinees.
 Our Volunteer Examiner team works tirelessly to offer the best service possible and spend a lot of time doing what we enjoy by giving back.
 Please follow all instructions and be fully prepared so you are not wasting our time or yours.

-Are you unsure if you’re actually ready to test and want to take a practice exam using our platform?
-If so, please click HERE to launch our practice exam generator.
+Are you unsure if you’re actually ready to test and want to take a practice exam?
+If so, please click HERE to launch a practice exam generator.

 Still have questions?
 Take a look at our frequently asked questions page HERE.